Eliminate Miter Dross and Save 40% Labor Cost via Baison 3D Laser.

 What are Bevel Cuts?

-Bevel cuts are sloped cuts made at the workpiece’s edges.
+Bevel cuts Bevel cuts are sloped cuts made at the workpiece’s edges.
 In regular cuts, the cutting angle between the border and the material surface is 90°.
-However, in bevel cuts, this angle is made less than 90°.
-It makes the square cut into a sloped edge employed for multiple purposes.
+However, in bevel cuts, this angle is made less than 90°, turning a square cut into a sloped edge employed for multiple purposes.

 Technologies for Bevel-cutting